 - The whole thing start to finish did take about an hour.
 I was happy about how quick and pain-free the whole treatment was.

 In examining my facial skin at that point, I did have a few dot marks around my face which were spots of dried blood where the threads entered or exited.
-I also had a small dimple above my brow, but Jessica said this would resolve in a day or two and that is exactly what happened.
-It became completely smooth after a couple days, and all the dots healed as well which took just a few more days.
+I also had a couple of small dimples above my brow, but the nurse said this should resolve in a day or two and that is exactly what happened.
+I did have one strange piece of clear thread sticking out of my skin a bit which I could feel with my finger, but you couldn't actually see it, but that also disappeared under my skin in a couple of days.
+It became completely smooth and all the dots healed as well which took about a week.
 Even so, those were quite manageable with make-up after day two.

 - No excessive alcohol the night of

 - No excessive movements of my face for one week, (like heavy chewing or laughing)